The Harrowing of Hell (BL Cotton Nero C IV, f. 24)

 the mourning man perceived the journey of God himself.

-He saw the doors of hell brightly gleaming
+He saw the doors of hell brightly shining

 shrouded in darkness.
 The thegn was full of joy.